 Gary Poole, Motorcycle Accident Attorney and Auto Accident Attorney

-I have been practicing law for 29 years, and I focus on motorcycle accidents, car accidents, truck-related accidents and wrongful death.
+I have been practicing law for over 32 years, and I focus on motorcycle accidents, car accidents, truck-related accidents and wrongful death.
 I have this focus for a couple of reasons.
 First of all, I truly enjoy helping clients through what I know will be a very difficult period in their life.
 Second, I can personally relate to the range of emotions and concerns that a client experiences in a case because I know firsthand what it means to have a close family member seriously injured in an accident and to have a close family member killed in an accident.

 If you have any questions or concerns about a motorcycle accident, car accident, or truck-related accident, and you are looking for peace of mind, call me for a free consultation at 1-800-942-1191.

 - Motorcycle Accidents